Te Rauakaaka

 The sole vehicle entrance to Te Rauakaaka is located off Kainga Road on the eastern side of the railway line.
 From here, people can go under the bridge, upstream to the picnic area and toilet block, or downstream to Kainga Beach.

-Public toilet - at Whites Crossing picnic ground.
-Accessible via a bridge across the Ōtūkaikino Stream.
+- Public toilets - at Whites Crossing picnic ground.
+Accessible via a bridge across the Ōtūkaikino Stream

-Walking and cycling - A shared-use track runs from Whites Crossing Picnic Ground to Brooklands Lagoon.
-From Whites Crossing you can continue west along the Templars Island Trail, all the way to McLeans Island.
+- Walking and cycling - a shared-use track runs from Whites Crossing Picnic Area to Brooklands Lagoon.
+From Whites Crossing you can continue west along the Templars Island Trail, all the way to McLeans Island

-Nature walks/bird watching - Te Rauakaaka Nature Reserve runs from the eastern boundary of Stewarts Gully Sailing Club downstream to Brooklands Lagoon.
-It contains a regionally-significant saltmarsh and freshwater wetland habitats, supporting threatened swamp birds and waders.
-When fully developed, the area will include self-guided walking trails, lookouts and bird hides.
+- Bird watching - Te Rauakaaka Nature Reserve runs from the eastern boundary of Stewarts Gully Sailing Club downstream to Brooklands Lagoon.
+It contains a regionally significant saltmarsh and freshwater wetland habitats, supporting threatened swamp birds and waders.
+When fully developed, the area will include self-guided walking trails, lookouts and bird hides

 History